Skip to content

 Layered, multi textural pen work is one of my favourite approaches, and I like to dream along whilst holding a pen, a stick or a brush and go with the flow.

-I continue to enjoy discovery as part of my ‘creative mission’ and look forward to showcasing my work once more alongside a lovely selection of work from a very talented bunch of creative friends!
+I continue to enjoy discovery as part of my ‘creative mission’ and look forward to showcasing my drawing (including drawing with a more experimental nature), alongside a lovely selection of work from some very talented people.

 I hope you enjoy our exhibition!